I have put together a fresh kitchen table spring centerpiece that will really make you feel that spring has arrived!

 Oh my friends!
 I am doing a happy dance right now!
 Gone is the snow and the never-ending dreary gray winter days.
-The sun and the warmer temps have finally arrived – let’s just hope it’s here to stay!
+The sun and the warmer temperatures have finally arrived – let’s just hope it’s here to stay!

-I’m starting the spring celebration with a centerpiece on my kitchen table arranged in my new Smith & Hawkins galvanized steel tray that I picked up at Target.
+I’m starting the spring celebration with a spring centerpiece on my kitchen table arranged in my new Smith & Hawkins galvanized steel tray that I picked up at Target.
 The tray fits my table perfectly – nice and long without being too wide or with sides that are too high.

-To put my centerpiece together, I raided my stash closet and kitchen cabinets for dishes, linens and silverware.
+To put my gorgeous centerpiece together, I raided my stash closet and kitchen cabinets for dishes, linens and silverware.
 I didn’t really have a plan in mind – I just started gathering things that reminded me of spring and combined some of them together.
-Foremost in my mind was using lots of texture in my centerpiece.
-Any decor without texture will fall flat every time.
+Foremost in my mind was using lots of texture in my spring centerpiece.
+Any home decor without texture will fall flat every time.
 Secondly, I made sure to include objects of varying heights.
 The highs and lows help to draw your eye and keep it moving all around the centerpiece.
 If everything was one level, your eye would tend to just skim over it.

 Besides the tray, the only thing that is new are the glorious tulips that I found at At Home (formerly Garden Ridge).
 I couldn’t believe how realistic they looked for the price.
 My container has a very wide opening, so I added four bunches of tulips in it.